 Abbreviations : Report Help

 Mastreviruses have a monopartite genome, are leafhopper-transmitted that have only been identified in plants occurring in the Old World (Shepherd et al., 2010).
 They infect tropical and temperate cereals and some vegetable crops.
 Many cereal-infecting mastreviruses also infect wild grasses, which are often considered to be the natural hosts of these viruses.
-This group of geminiviruses utilizes transcript splicing, and therefore their genome contain introns.
+This group of geminiviruses utilizes transcript splicing, and therefore their genomes contain introns.
 The proteins translated from the spliced mRNAs encoded by C1 and C2 ORFs are involved in replication and encode the replication initiator protein.
 In addition, regulation of virion-sense gene expression in some grass-infecting mastreviruses occurs by differential splicing of two virion sense transcripts transcribed from the V1 and V2 ORFs.

 The mastrevirus genome consists of a single component of circular ssDNA of 2.6–2.8 kb.
 A small complementary-sense DNA containing 5′-ribonucleotides, annealed within the small intergenic region to the genomic DNA of chloris striate mosaic virus (CSMV), digitaria streak virus (DSV), maize streak virus (MSV), tobacco yellow dwarf virus (TYDV) and wheat dwarf virus (WDV), may be involved in priming complementary-sense DNA synthesis.
 The small, annealed DNA is subsequently encapsidated with genomic ssDNA.